pomelyu/MLFinal/README.md

 [Directory]
 ---------------------
 ```
- /src     :  source code
+ /lib     :  library we use
+                * libsvm : for matlab2013 & osx10.9
+                           for matlab2010 & windows 8
+ /log     :  log for Ein
+ /result  :  result of prediction, which is used to upload
  /save    :  temporary data or model
                 * train_data
                 * test_data
                 * train_model : to reuse them in blending and bagging
- /lib     :  library we use
-                * libsvm : for matlab2013 & osx10.9
-                           for matlab2010 & windows 8
+ /src     :  source code

  MLFinal.m :  main file
 ```
 *.dat should be put in root directory